littledivy/candyscript/README.md

 ## Building from source

-Use the Nim compiler [nim](https://nim-lang.org) to compile Bloom source code.
+Use the Nim compiler [nim](https://nim-lang.org) to compile the Bloom source code.

 This code will run your candyscript server.
 ```bash